 Before the website will be made online, the ANNs need to be tested with the sections P. Cochlopetalum, P. Paphiopedilum and P. Pardalopetalum.
 Depending on the results of these tests, the ANNs need to be trained again with more/better train data of one or more of these sections.
 The ANNs have to be re-trained with more/better train data of the section Barbata anyway.

-When the website is online, custom officers can use this website to classify orchid flowers.
+When the website is online, customs officers can use this website to classify orchid flowers.
 To make the website more useful for custom officers, the software needs to be expended by classifying orchid tubers and orchid leafs.

 Acknowledgements

-I would like to thank the following people for helping me.
-Serrano Pereira for segmenting some pictures and test some of my scripts, David Roberts for providing slipper orchid flower pictures, Rogier van Vught for providing some look-a-like tubers and Benjamin Versteeg for helping me out with Django.
+I would like to thank the following people for helping me: Serrano Pereira for segmenting some pictures and test some of my scripts, David Roberts for providing slipper orchid flower pictures, Rogier van Vught for providing some look-a-like tubers and Benjamin Versteeg for helping me out with Django.

 References